 The specific requirements for retaining the scholarship or renewing it each year are:

-â€˘ completing a minimum of 24 credits during the fall and spring semesters each year (i.e., maintaining full-time status);
+â€˘ completing a minimum of 27 credits as a freshman and 30 credits as an upperclassman during the academic year (i.e., maintaining full-time status);

 â€˘ completing courses in the major as recommended by the USSP advisor(s);